Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 Which Grafting Part Should You Choose for Inez?

-If you spare Rasmussen, you’ll need to decide between the two grafting upgrades:
+If you spare Rasmussen, you’ll need to decide between the two grafting upgrades.
+This choice is permanent, so pick carefully:

 Ursopod Grafting Part (Defensive):